wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.1.7 - 2013/04/10 =
+* Fixed: WooCommerce Reviews form opening in duplicate popup tools, PrettyPhoto and Fancybox caused by our old WooCommerce v1.6 fancybox lib.

 = 1.1.6 - 2013/04/04 =
 * Fixed: Long standing issue with Gallery main image not showing in bespoke themes in Windows 7 and Widows 8 with IE browsers 8.0, 9.0, 10.0 and 10.0 Desktop.
 Many thanks to Nemanja from the Art Binaire Team for providing the solution.